Have Questions?

 607-832-5890

-Delaware County Comm Services Board is committed to assisting anyone with a drug or alcohol use issue in the Hamden, NY. area find full recovery.
+Delaware County Comm Services Board is committed to assisting anyone with a drug or alcohol use issue in the Hamden area find full recovery.
 It offers several programs - such as long term rehabs, short term drug abuse treatment, inpatient drug rehab programs, outpatient detox programs, outpatient hospital programs and others - in line with its philosophy of the addiction treatment and rehab modalities that are effective in recovery.
 This drug and alcohol rehab facility also believes that clients require individual care and treatment to be able to stop abusing drugs and alcohol.

 As such, Delaware County Comm Services Board has specialized in 12-step facilitation approach, cognitive/behavior therapy, substance abuse counseling approach, individual psychotherapy, behavior modification, rational emotive behavioral therapy and more.
 At the same time, it accepts patients who are clients referred from the court/judicial system, persons with post-traumatic stress disorder, treatment for spanish-speaking clients, seniors or older adults, child care for clients children, social skills development, and others.
 This alcohol and drug treatment program uses care methods that can help clients to achieve lasting and permanent sobriety from the substances abused in the past.